-Lesson Title: Types of Sentences - Theme: Grammar
+Lesson Title: Types of Sentences - Simple, Complex, Compound Theme: Grammar Practice Activity: PHL1-L116 Class: SSS 1

-Simple, Complex, Compound

-Practice Activity: PHL1-L116 Class: SSS 1

-- 1. Identify different types of sentences. - 2.
+- By the end of the lesson, you will be able to: - 1.
+Identify different types of sentences. - 2.
 Combine simple sentences to create compound and complex sentences.